 Water and Darvan percentages are not cast-in-stone, adjust as needed.
 Add 90% of the Darvan to the water and mix it in.
 Then add the powdered body mix to the water under a propeller mixer.
-It might appear that it is impossible to get that much powder into the available water, but that is the magic of the Darvan (of course you also need a good mixer that can run continually and put enough energy into the slurry that its temperature will actually increase).
-Mix at least 15 minutes (the mixer needs to be powerful enough to pull a good whirlpool, but it should not suck air into the slurry).
+It might appear that it is impossible to get that much powder into the available water, but that is the magic of the Darvan.
+Mix at least 15 minutes.
 If you cannot get the last of the powder in, add the rest of the Darvan.
 Do a preliminary assessment:

-If you are not doing alot of production and can tolerate your molds getting wetter (and longer mold extraction times), adding water will not be a problem (unless there is too much in which case it may settle out).
+If you are not doing alot of production and can tolerate your molds getting wetter (and longer mold extraction times), adding water to the slurry will not be a problem (although too much may cause settling issues).
 Remember also that warm slip will flow better than cold.

 You can make about 1 US gallon from 5000 grams of powder.
 You can make about 1 Canadian gallon from 6300 grams.